opensearch-project/ml-commons/docs/tutorials/agent_framework/build_your_own_chatbot.md

 ${parameters.scratchpad}"""
 ```

-We can see `prompt.suffix` consists of these placeholders:
+The `prompt.suffix` consists of the following placeholders:
-1. `${parameters.tool_descriptions}`: This placeholder will be filled by agent tools information: name, description.
-If you remove this part.
-Agent will not use any tools.
+1. `${parameters.tool_descriptions}`: This placeholder will be filled by the agent's tools' information: the tool name and description.
+If you remove this part, the agent will not use any tools.
-2. `${parameters.prompt.format_instruction}`: This part defines LLM response format.
+2. `${parameters.prompt.format_instruction}`: This part defines the LLM response format.
 This is critical.
-Suggest not remove this part.
+We recommend not removing this part.
-3. `${parameters.chat_history}`: This placeholder will be filled by history message of current memory.
-If you don't set `memory_id` when run agent, or there are no history messages, this part will be empty.
+3. `${parameters.chat_history}`: This placeholder will be filled by the message history of the current memory.
+If you don't set the `memory_id` when you run the agent, or there are no history messages, this part will be empty.
 If you don't need chat history, you can remove this part.
 4. `${parameters.question}`: This placeholder will be filled by your question.
-5. `${parameters.scratchpad}`: This part will be filled by detail steps in agent run, which you see in step 3.2 verbose mode or trace data.
-This is critical for LLM to reason what's next step based on what happened before.
-Suggest no remove this part.
+5. `${parameters.scratchpad}`: This part will be filled with the detailed steps in agent execution.
+These steps are the same as those you can view by specifying verbose mode or obtaining trace data (see an example in step 3.2).
+This is critical for the LLM to reason and select the next step based on the outcome of the previous steps.
+We recommend not removing this part.

 ### 4.2 Examples with custom prompt
 #### Example1: customize `prompt.prefix`